drivendataorg/competition-winners/README.md

 If submodule projects are updated, merge the most recent version into the main project using:

-`git submodule update --remote —merge`
+`git submodule update --remote —-merge`

 ## Winning Submissions